Abhik-hazra/Assess_Niel_data/README.md

 ## Getting Started

-Recently, I was contacted by a Nielsen recruitment team, and they gave me a take-home assessment.
+Recently, I was contacted by a Nielsen recruitment team, and they sent me a take-home assessment.
 It was a marketing analytics team.
 I am posting both the Notebook that they had sent me and parts of the solution that I came up with.
 I am uploading this, just as an overview for anyone preparing for interviews and get ahead quickly.
 However, I just spent a few hours on the notebook and I haven't worked thoroughly on the Logistic regression part due to lack of time.

 ## The Notebooks